HM4Development/mcpaste-addon/README.md

 ## After installing
 1. Copy the token created on https://hm4.dev
 2. Go to the Admin portion of your panel
-3. Click on the MCPaste tab on the right
+3. Click on the MCPaste tab on the left
 4. Enter the token and click update!

 ### DONE